godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 perspective.
 The arrows point towards the instantiator of each scene.

 Once you have a diagram, we recommend creating a scene for each element listed in it to develop your game.
-You'll use instancing, either by code or directly in the editor, to build your tree of scenes.
+You'll use instantiation, either by code or directly in the editor, to build your tree of scenes.

 Programmers tend to spend a lot of time designing abstract architectures and